 Community Harvest Program - Community Harvest Volunteer

-The Sources Food Hub “Waste No Bites” program envisions a community that shares our excess of fresh food to others who might otherwise go without.
+The Sources food security programs envisions a community that shares its excess fresh food with others who might otherwise go without it.
 As we watch a harvest journey from being picked off a tree to being served with a family meal, we have reduced food wastage and created a healthier community for all.

-Community Harvest Volunteers are passionate about reducing food waste and addressing hunger in the City of Surrey.
+Community Harvest Volunteers are passionate about reducing food waste and addressing hunger.
 Community Harvest Volunteers commit a minimum of twice a month (seasonally) in harvesting fresh food from homes, city property and farms that would otherwise go to waste.
 Of the gleaned harvest, one-third respectively is given to the home-owners, volunteers and community organizations such as the local Food Bank or meal programs.

 To be successful, Community Harvest Volunteers should have:

-• Enthusiasm and passion about addressing hunger and food waste.
+• Enthusiasm and passion for addressing hunger and food waste.

-• Safety-oriented; follow safety instructions from your team lead and collaborate with team.
+• Safety-oriented: follow safety instructions from your team lead and collaborate with a team.

 • Comfortable working outside.